TOURNAMENT RULES SOCCER

 5. Categories:

-B – Junior Men: Players who were born on or after 01 January 2006
+B – Junior Men: Players who were born on or after 01 January 2007

-C – Junior Men: Players who were born on or after 01 January 2006
+C – Junior Men: Players who were born on or after 01 January 2009

-D – Junior Men: Players who were born on or after 01 January 2010
+D – Junior Men: Players who were born on or after 01 January 2011

-E – Junior Men: Players who were born on or after 01 January 2012
+E – Junior Men: Players who were born on or after 01 January 2013

 Control.
-Before the start of the tournament, each team leader must submit a list of players to the tournament committee, on which the name/date of birth/shirt number of each player are listed.
-All players must be in possession of a valid national ID card and a player pass that must always be submitted.
+Before the start of the tournament, the respective team leader must submit a player list to the tournament secretariat, on which the name/date of birth/back number of each player is mentioned.

 6. Playing times.